YuWangHei/InSynth/README.md

 `AmplitudeExerciseSetup.js` is responsible for selecting difficulties and no. of questions;

 `AmplitudeExercise.js` is responsible for the main part of exercise

+### Home Page
+Home page contains portals for different pages (exercises and playground)

+`/src/home` stores scripts for the home page

+### Playground
+Playground allows user to import their own music file and try add effects on the music file in real-time in order to gain practical experience on filter and effects

+`src/playground/Playground.js` is responsible for the playground code

 ### Frame